 Habitability

-Aggressive tactics seeking your results through habitability
+Aggressive tactics seeking your results through habitability.

 A rental unit must be fit to live in; that is, it must be habitable.
 In legal terms, “habitable” means that the rental unit is fit for occupation by human beings and that it substantially complies with state and local building and health codes that materially affect tenants’ health and safety